saurabh41/Pancakeswap-Bot/README.md

 # Frontrunning Pancakeswap Sniper Bot For Mempool Snipping.
-New and Improved
+New and Improved Version
 The PancakeSwap Bot Front-runs (specific trade volumes, slippage and gas price) transactions by placing a buy order on the same block and at the same time by setting a higher gas price.

 The bot scans the mempool for pending transactions several times every second.
 Whenever the bot sees the AddLiqudity event of your token, it will front-run the token, so you will be the first one who is able to get the token.